natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

    experiments.
 Students will not see the name.

 #.
 Optionally, enter a description for the new group configuration.
 #.
+By default, a new configuration already contains two groups.
+Modify the
-Modify groups in the configuration as needed:
+   names of those groups or add new groups as needed:

+  * Modify the group names as needed.
+You see group names in the unit page in Studio; students do not see group names.
   * Click **Add another group** to include another group as part of the configuration.
   * Click the **X** to the right of an existing group to remove it from the configuration.
 Note that the configuration must have at least two groups.
-  * Modify the group names as needed.
-You see group names in the unit page in Studio; students do not see group names.

 5. Click **Create** to save the new group configuration.